skylimitS/my_really_cool_project/README.txt

 And another good thins about this.

-I make another change in foo_feature
+I make another change in THIS FOO_FEATURE foo_feature